anujshah1003/ML_DL_Interview/README.md

 What is ACcuracy?

-In cae of imbalance dataset , does accuracy serve to be a better metric for model evaluation, if not why?
+In case of imbalance dataset , does accuracy serve to be a better metric for model evaluation, if not why?

 Links:
 https://machinelearningmastery.com/roc-curves-and-precision-recall-curves-for-classification-in-python/